Fwrog/realsense_calibration_tools/README.md

 - 🌈 Uses RealSense SDK `rs.align(rs.stream.color)` for RGB-D alignment QC previews
 - 📦 Creates a calibration package and HTML report

-## 🚫 What It Does Not Do Yet

-- No YOLO / Ultralytics detection
-- No concrete defect detection
-- No TSDF or 3D reconstruction
-- No depth enhancement
-- No RealSense depth-module firmware-level recalibration

 Important boundary: OpenCV ChArUco calibration here estimates the software-level **color camera intrinsics**.
 It does not recalibrate the RealSense depth module.